Salivary Glands Long Essays

 • Very low false negative results

-• It is effective in demonstrating dysplasia and early malignant lesion which is not clinically recognize able
+• It is effective in demonstrating dysplasia and early malignant lesions which is not clinically recognized and able

-• It is used as an aid to diagnosis ol malignant lesions
+Lugol’s Iodine Test is used as an aid in the diagnosis of malignant lesions

 • It will bind to glycogen present in the normal epithelium